lukas-schwab/sc-cli-wrapper/README.md

 <p align="center"><strong>A portable, Dockerized REST API for the Scalable CLI.</strong></p>

-<p align="center">This unofficial project wraps the official Scalable CLI (`sc`) into a FastAPI web service, seeking to extend upon the spirit of automation that Scalable kindly chose to provide with their CLI.</p>
+<p align="center">This unofficial project wraps the official Scalable CLI (`sc`) that Scalable kindly chose to provide into a FastAPI web service.</p>

 <br />